schollz/miti/README.md

 #### Other specifications

-Here are other keywords you can use to modulate the song in the `.s4` file:
+Here are other keywords you can use to modulate the song in the `.idim` file:

 Setting the tempo: